openflighthpc/flight-control-api/README.md

                 instance_id:
                   type: string
                 average:
-                  description: The average usage of the given instance during the past 20 mins
+                  description: The average usage of the given instance during the given period
                   type: string
                 last:
                   description: The last recorded usage of the given instance